jmillanacosta/aop_viz/README.md

 ## Getting started

 1. Fork or create a branch.
 Open `index.html` in a browser to view the app.
+Get started with the [issues](https://github.com/jmillanacosta/aop_viz/issues)
 2. Modify the JavaScript files to complete the functionality according to the issue tracker.
 3. Can you think about new functionalities?
 Write your own issues and implement them.